BBrunoF/Fieldify/docs/BUG_TRACKING.md

 ---
 ## Sprint 2

-No bugs reported during this sprint.
+No bugs were  reported during this sprint.

 ## Sprint 3

+No bugs were reported during this sprint.